Research Team

 Matt Denney (he/him/his) currently works at and studies at the Center for the Study of Higher Education at the University of Arizona for his PhD focusing on Art-Based Research Methods, where he also serves as the Recruitment Coordinator for the College of Fine Arts.
 He is a graduate of the University of Wisconsin- Whitewater Higher Education Leadership Program.
 Apart from research with Dr. Luedke, which explores the experiences of Undocumented Latino/a/e students in the Midwest, he explores the intersection of identity, storytelling, and theatre within Higher Education using Arts-Based Research Methods.
 His work has been seen through plays, workshops, and presentations across the country.
 His passions also include Dance Fitness, Playwrighting, and Theatre for Social Change.

 Gresham Collom (he/him/his) is an alumnus of the University of Wisconsin – Whitewater’s Higher Education Leadership program.
 He completed his Ph.D. at the University of Tennessee, Knoxville, in Educational Leadership and Policy Studies.
+He is currently an Assistant Professor of Higher Education at the University of Minnesota-Twin Cities.
 His experiences as a first-descendent of Wisconsin’s Stockbridge Munsee Mohican Tribe and a first-generation student directly inform his approaches as an educator and scholar.
 He strives to uplift communities historically underrepresented in education by disrupting the systematic perpetuation of inequality in our educational systems.
 Gresham prioritizes conducting research that supports students, communities, and other stakeholders through practical applications and improves educational policy and theory through rigorous, critical analysis.

 Dr. Luedke began conducting research as a first-year student through the King-Chavez Scholars program at the University of Wisconsin-Whitewater.
 She went on to become a McNair Scholar and completed two summer research internships at the University of North Carolina-Chapel Hill, the Summer Pre-Graduate Research Experience (SPGRE) and the Moore Undergraduate Research Apprenticeship Program (MURAP).
 Through committed mentors who believed in her abilities, Courtney actively engaged in undergraduate research and pursued a career as a faculty member.
 Courtney is deeply committed to mentoring and supporting the next generation of Students of Color in preparing for, and pursuing, graduation education.
 Courtney leads a research team comprised of undergraduate and graduate students.
 Through the research team, Courtney seeks to de-mystify research, shedding light on all aspects of the process and breaking down each step along the way.